Code4GovTech/docs/docs/initiatives/community.md

 ### Exploring Contribution Opportunities:

-Users visit the C4GT website to discover opportunities to contribute.
-They can join the C4GT community through an onboarding process.
+Users visit the C4GT website to discover opportunities to contribute and they join the C4GT community through an onboarding process.

 ### Community Engagement:

-After joining the community server, users connect with:
-Participating organizations.
-Fellow contributors for collaboration and support in achieving ticket milestones.
+After joining the community server, users connect with participating organizations and fellow contributors for collaboration and support in achieving ticket milestones.
 This fosters a collaborative environment for learning and growth.

 ### Ticket Tracking:

 Users explore available tickets on the website and on GitHub.
-The C4GT community bot collects all relevant ticket-related data:
+The C4GT community bot collects all relevant ticket-related data including ticket content, status updates (open, in-progress, closed), comments and discussions on tickets, timestamps of activities, Pull Requests (PRs) raised and merged, etc.
-Ticket content.
-Status updates (open, in-progress, closed).
-Comments and discussions on tickets.
-Timestamps of activities.
-Pull Requests (PRs) raised and merged.

 ### Role Assignment: